MidnightWolfe/COMP360-A1/README.txt

 Liam / Markus 		     : Created pixel color to height convertion function and implemented inside existing code.
 			       moved some vars to global for access in function.
 Moved loop implementing _quad to be after the loop where image is created as it needed the image file to get the pixels for the height.

+Ryan:
+Quad function and UV-slice function, some scene changes to camera as well.